lightstreams-network/lightchain/README.md

 lightchain run --datadir="${HOME}/.lightchain"
 ```

-After you run the command above, the network synchronization will take several minutes.
-So grab a coffee and [request some test tokens](https://discuss.lightstreams.network/t/request-test-tokens/64) while you wait :)
+After you run the command above, the network synchronization will take several minutes, so grab a coffee
+while you wait :)

 ### Node launch with RPC open